Clan Rising

 Who are some famous Andersons?

-Notable bearers of the Anderson name include John Anderson (1726–1796) — professor, founder of the University of Strathclyde, John Macvicar Anderson (1835–1915) — architect and Lin-Manuel Miranda's grandmother was an Anderson of Scottish descent.
+Notable bearers of the Anderson name include Sir John Anderson, 1st Viscount Waverley (1882–1958), Lord Privy Seal, civil-defence reformer, John Anderson (1726–1796), professor, founder of the University of Strathclyde, John Macvicar Anderson (1835–1915), architect and Lin-Manuel Miranda's grandmother was an Anderson of Scottish descent.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is MacAndrew the same family as Anderson?